 As of 2016, the Ontario Human Rights Commission prefers to use indigenous peoples to describe peoples in Ontario, including status, non-status, First Nations, Métis and Inuit peoples.
 The Faculty Association at this university is considering the term indigenous as its preferred choice but discussion is ongoing.
 The Government of Canada in 2022 has two departments: Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) and Indigenous Services Canada (ISC) that replaced the Ministry of Indigenous and Northern Affairs; these bodies use the terms First Nations, Inuit and Métis to describe three categories of Indigenous peoples in Canada.
 The federal government has statutes that apply many different terms as illustrated by the following examples: Indian Act, Department of Indian Affairs and Northern Development Act, and, First Nations Land Management Act.
 Additionally, the federal government distinguishes between "Status Indians" and "Non-status Indians."

 Given the failure of the cataloguing agencies including Library and Archives Canada, and Library of Congress, to address the need to bring subject terminology into modern usage that respects Indigenous Peoples including First Nations, Inuit, and Métis, many libraries, archives and museums are exploring and implementing new headings.
-This University Library is working with other cultural institutions to replace all headings of the sort "Indians of North America".
+This University Library has undertaken a wide-ranging effort, working with other cultural institutions, to replace all headings of the sort "Indians of North America".
 This is part of our response to the calls for action from the Truth and Reconciliations Commission of Canada (2015).
 This is one small part of the efforts to decolonize institutions.